gojun077/dalma_codeyez/README.md

 ## Dependencies

-This app is written in Python 3.9 and depends on Selenium, chromium-chromedriver, and the following Python modules:
+This app is written in Python 3 and depends on Selenium, chromium-chromedriver, and the following Python modules outside stdlib:

-- `datetime`
 - `requests`
 - `selenium`

 ## Roadmap

-- `v0.1` initial version with naive problem counts, public API only
+- `v0.1.0` initial version with naive problem counts, public API only
-- `v0.2` support cookie login for privileged pages, add DB backend
+- `v0.2.0` support cookie login for privileged pages, add DB backend

 ### v0.1 Alpha